 The board of directors is responsible for managing the BV.
 The members of the board of directors are appointed and removed by the shareholders (unless the BV is a large BV).
+There are no legal requirements relating to the home country of the director(s).
+Whether a director is residing in the Netherlands or abroad is irrelevant.
 The articles of association generally state that each director is solely authorized to represent the company.
 However, the articles of association may provide that the directors are only jointly authorized.
 Such a provision in the articles of association can be invoked against third parties.